Arkya-Sanyal-007/personal-expense-tracker/README.md

 └── expenses.csv         # Auto-created, stores expense data
 ```
 ## 🧭 Menu Options
-After logging, you can choose from:
+After logging in, you can choose from:

 ==== Personal Expense Tracker ====
   1. Add Expense
   2. View All Expenses